sacry-/sacry-.github.io/_posts/2017-07-01-3-containers,-docker-and-machine-learning.md

 {% include image.html url="/images/jupyter-browser.png" %}

-### Data Science
+### Machine Learning

-After setting everything up it is high time to create a small model doing anything really.
+After setting everything up it is high time to create a small model.
 In the following I will take in a list of documents with text describing positions and one of three true normalized positions "engineer, product, c-level".
+We would like to predict from normalized text the true distribution of the data.

 <table class="table table-md table-striped table-bordered">
 <thead>